 Chicken collagen is sourced from bones, cartilage, and tissues that contain type II collagen.
 Type II is primarily found in cartilage, and as such, is vital for prolonged joint health.
 It is also beneficial for digestion, immunity, and skin health.

 Marine Collagen is sourced from fish skin and scale.
 Type I and type II collagen are the most abundant from this type of collagen.
 Compared to other sources, marine collagen is smaller in size making it easier for the body to absorb.
-Its condensed size also means that it's highly soluble and is commonly dissolved into coffee, tea, smoothies, and protein bar recipes.
+Its condensed size also means that it's highly soluble and is commonly dissolved into powder recipes that are added to liquids - like protein powders, smoothie bombs and hot chocolate mixes.

 This source of collagen is also very rich in amino acids, which boosts skin health and elasticity.
 For brands and consumers that focus on sustainability, the process of extracting marine college has been proven to have little negative impact on the environment.